-You are not entitled to be credentialed or re-credentialed on the basis that you are licensed by the state to practice a particular health profession, or that you are certified by any clinical board or have clinical privileges in a Commonwealth Care Alliance contracted entity.
-Commonwealth Care Alliance, in its sole discretion, credentials and re-credentials practitioners based on its criteria set forth in its credentialing policies and summarized in this manual.
-Commonwealth Care

-Alliance is responsible for all final determinations regarding whether a practitioner is accepted or rejected as a participant in our network.
-No Commonwealth Care Alliance credentialing or re-credentialing decisions are based on a practitioner's race, ethnic/national identity, gender, age, sexual orientation, or the types of procedures in which the practitioner specializes.
-We may include practitioners in our network who meet certain demographic, specialty, or cultural needs of members.
+You are not entitled to be credentialed or re-credentialed on the basis that you are licensed by the state to practice a particular health profession, or that you are certified by any clinical board or have clinical privileges in a CCA contracted entity.
+CCA, in its sole discretion, credentials and re-credentials practitioners based on its criteria set forth in its credentialing policies and summarized in this manual.
+CCA is responsible for all final determinations regarding whether a practitioner is accepted or rejected as a participant in our network.
+No CCA credentialing or re-credentialing decisions are based on a practitioner race, ethnic/national identify, gender, age, sexual orientation, or the types of procedures in which the practitioner specializes.
+We may include practitioners in our network who meet certain demographic, specialty or cultural needs of members.